Barcode technology is undergoing a transformation as the speed of innovation increases and the world evolves toward a more global future.

 - Researchers will accelerate their impact

-In terms of tracking reagents in the diagnostics world, this trend is already in place.
-RFID tags help track the quality and quantity of reagents associated with diagnostic equipment.
+Currently, we see this trending in the tracking of reagents in the diagnostics world.
+RFID tags help track the quality and quantity of reagents associated with diagnostic equipment, while the barcode provides backup identification in cases where the tag is unreadable.

 2. Patient Care Will Become More Personalized